docker/docs/compose/install.md

     ```
     >**Use the latest Compose release number in the download command.**
     As already mentioned, the above command is an _example_, and it may become
 out-of-date once in a while.
-Always follow the command pattern given above it.
+Always follow the command pattern shown above it.
 If you cut-and-paste an example, check which release it specifies and, if
 needed, replace `$dockerComposeVersion` with the release number that you want.
-Compose releases are also listed and available for direct download on the
+Compose releases are also available for direct download on the
 [Compose repository release page on
 GitHub](https://github.com/docker/compose/releases){: target="_blank"
 class="_"}.